sealightclock/test_flutter_dummy_mvvm_clean_bloc/CONTRIBUTING.md

 #### [GUIDELINE] Screen class

-A Screen class should not see ViewModel (except when mocking for testing) and its lower-level classes.
-It should only see Bloc-related classes: View -> Bloc
+A Screen (View) class should not see ViewModel and its lower-level classes.
+It should only see Bloc-related classes: View -> Bloc.

 When adding or refactoring screens, please follow: